lyon-fnal/fillInWhen2Meet/Readme.md

 sudo ln -sf /Applications/Julia-1.8.app/Contents/Resources/julia/bin/julia /usr/local/bin/julia
 ```

-With that, you just type `julia` on the commnad line.
+With that, you just type `julia` on the command line.

 Note that you'll need to re-do this soft link when Julia goes to the next major version, like `v1.9`.
 You don't need to change this for minor updates, like when `v1.8.2` comes out.

 ### Install Selenium and Chrome Driver

-In a Mac terminal (assuming you have an Ananconda-like Python installation and Homebrew)...
+In a Mac terminal (assuming you have an Anaconda-like Python installation and Homebrew)...

 ```bash
 conda install selenium